imjoseangel/sandbox/doc/automation.md

     Server-->>GIT: Automated!
 ```

-### The fourth stage - Realizing there is a long way to go
+### The fourth stage - Realizing there is a long way to run

 With Continuous Integration, the process changes dramatically.
 The teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef* among others.
 Using a tool like *Terraform* doesn't mean that the team will improve its process.
-Compared with using Bash, the *Terraform* code is just another script launched from the local machine.
+Compared with Bash, the *Terraform* code is just another script launched from the local machine.

-**Speed** is becoming an important asset and, the referred external tools help to achieve it.
+**Speed** is becoming an important asset, and the referred external tools help to achieve it.
 Most of these tools are prepared to run different jobs in parallel.

 **Security** is key and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.

 **Refactoring** is a new word and it becomes part of the process.
 The team knows that is time to review and learn.

-*Git* is now the standard and the Pull Request Process is improving.
+*GIT* is now the standard and the Pull Request Process is improving.
 The team starts to implement other testing and quality gates before the approvals.

 ```mermaid
 sequenceDiagram